Donacaula mucronella

 Donacaula mucronella is a species of moth of the family Crambidae.
 It is found in Europe.

-The wingspan is 22–26 mm for the male and 29–35 mm for females.The forewings are brown; an ochreous- whitish costal streak, edged below with dark fuscous suffusion.
+The wingspan is 22–26 mm for the male and 29–35 mm for females.
+The forewings are brown; an ochreous- whitish costal streak, edged below with dark fuscous suffusion.
 Hindwings fuscous-whitish.
+See also Parsons et al.

 The moth flies from June to September depending on the location.

 The larvae feed on Carex, Carex riparia, Glyceria maxima and Phragmites.